Axway/amplify-central/content/en/docs/connect_manage_environ/connect_kafka_cluster/deploy-your-agents-with-amplify-cli.md

 ## Configure the agents with Axway Central CLI

 Use Axway Central CLI to configure the agents.
-This CLI will prompt you for answers regarding your Gateway installation, the service account used to ensure the connectivity from the agent to Amplify platform, and where to store the discovered APIs in the Amplify platform.
+This CLI will prompt you for answers regarding your gateway installation, the service account used to ensure the connectivity from the agent to Amplify platform, and where to store the discovered APIs in the Amplify platform.

 ### Step 1: Install Axway Central CLI